robertoerd/university/README.md

-# universitypractices
+# University - Practices in Computer Science

+This is more of a test repository, here I will upload my resolutions to quizzes, exams, projects and other practice materials from my university.

+(Oh, also to learn how this GIT and GitHub stuff works, I'm not going to lie)

-This is more like a testing repository, where i'll upload my resolution for several tests, quizzes, projects and university practice materials, and for GIT and GitHub practices as well.
-If something here can help you with studies or you want to improve some code, you can use it freely, just remember to keep your work free to everyone.
+If something here helps you to practice or get better with your studies, or you just want to improve some of my solutions, that's fine, you can do it freely, just remember to keep your code free and available for everyone.